jhogan/core/README.md

 technique to know because it makes development so much faster.
 All you have to do is pass in the `-b` flag.

-    ./testproduct.py test_product.it_updates -b
+    ./testproduct.py product_.it_updates -b

+This enables the break-on-exception feature.
 When the exception is encountered, you will be dropped into the PDB debugger at the line that caused the exception.
-From there, you will be able to get the values of any variable, step in, out of, and over lines of code, print a stack trace, jump to different lines of code, etc. If you don't know how to use PDB you can find a reference [here](https://docs.python.org/3/library/pdb.html#debugger-commands).
+This is called post mortem debugging.
+From here, you will be able to get the values of any variable, step in, out of, and over lines of code, print a stack trace, jump to different lines of code, etc. If you don't know how to use PDB you can find a reference [here](https://docs.python.org/3/library/pdb.html#debugger-commands).

-You can also set breakpoints in the code.
+There is a caveat to this technique: since any context manager that the code was in will have exited by the time you enter the post mortem, some global variables may have changed.
+This is particularly true of the `orm.security` variables such as `proprietor` and `owner` which make up the security context.
+Be mindful of this when determine the cause of the exception, particulary when the cause may depend on these global variables.
+If such is the case, you may need to set breakpoints (as described below) instead of using post mortem debugging.

+There are occasions when you want to break-on-exception but only when certain tests are run.
+This is especially true when running `./testpom.py`.
+This is because it intentionally causes exception through the tester's HTTP interface which you don't want to break on.
+A technique to get around this is to select the test method where you would like to turn on the break-on-exception feature and add the following line to that method:

+    self.testers.breakonexception = True

+This would be a temporary line, so be sure not to commit it to source control.

+This has the same affect as the `-b` flag except it only goes into effect at that point which can avoid a lot of unnecessary breaking.

+### Setting breakpoints ###
+Breakpoints allow you to stop the code while its running in order to debug a certain point in the execution of the code.
 This is typically done by calling the `B` function (the `B` function is imported in each module with the line `from dbg import B`).
 For example, if you want to be dropped in the debugger when the below method is called, just call `B` on the first line:

     def some_dubious_logic(self):
         B()